sabdi21/react-signup-form/README.md

 Forms are something you will frequently use in `React.js`.

 This lab uses what students have learned so far to create a sign up form using `reactstrap`.
-Alternatively, you may use another UI framework including your IQVIA internal one based on Material UI.
+Alternatively, you may use another UI framework like Material UI.

-In the starter code, you'll find a `create-react-app` project with `reactstrap` installed and a linter fully setup to help stop bugs in their tracks!
+In the starter code, you'll find a `create-react-app` project with `reactstrap` installed!
 If you'd like to use something other than `reactstrap`, simply install that one instead.

 ---